AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ---
 # Snapshots and backup management

-You can perform a manual backup of active Starter and Pro integration environments at any time using the **[!UICONTROL Snapshots]** button in the Project Web Interface or using the `magento-cloud snapshot:create` command.
+You can perform a manual backup of active Starter and Pro integration environments at any time using the **[!UICONTROL Snapshots]** button in the Cloud Console or using the `magento-cloud snapshot:create` command.

 A _snapshot_ is a complete backup of environment data that includes all persistent data from running services (MySQL database) and any files stored on the mounted volumes (var, pub/media, app/etc).
 The snapshot does _not_ include code, since the code is already stored in the Git-based repository.
 You cannot download a copy of a snapshot.